519 Broadway, Hanover, MA 02339, USA

 Habitats and Wildlife

 The forest here is predominantly pine, with the occasional oak and some holly, birch, beech and maple.
+Look for wild blueberries in the summer.
 There are wetlands around Iron Mine Brook and at least one vernal pool.
 Can you discern the naturally occurring streams from those cut by cranberry farmers in centuries past?

 Iron Mine Brook is a tributary to the Indian Head River, which joins with Herring Brook on the Hanover/Pembroke line to form the North River.
 The North River is approximately 10 miles in length.
 It flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate to the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.